-This scoping study provides evidence on risk assessments and early warning systems
+programme on risk assessments and early warning systems.
+The main focus

 - Stakeholder surveys aimed at practitioners, and researchers, working

 - A UK workshop together a series of small international meetings and a

 - A comprehensive literature review

 - A number of case studies on community based risk assessment and early

 - A desk study on relevant initiatives, gaps and needs in the Caribbean